 A Message from the Lord- Tiruchendur:

-Skanda sashti convey a lesson to the world- whosoever follows the path of rightness, dedication and spirituality will get the blessings of Lord- Tiruchendur.
+Skanda Sashti conveys a lesson to the world- whosoever follows the path of rightness, dedication and spirituality will get the blessings of Lord- Tiruchendur.

 Tirukalyana- Marriage Ceremony of God

-It is believed that- Muruga divinity got married with Deivanai on this propitious sacrament.
-Tirukalyana is the holy name of the Wedding day which performed during the Skanda Sashti Festival.
+It is believed that- Muruga divinity got married to Deivanai on this propitious sacrament.
+Tirukalyana is the holy name of the Wedding day which performed during the Skanda Sashti festival.

 Piercing the Body Parts- The Toughest Ritual

 Strict Penance – A Traditional Observance

 Saints/Monks/Nuns observe a hard penance (Tapasya) on this divine worship.
-The practitioners take actively participation in austerities and follow stern disciplines and rules while doing it.
+The practitioners take active participation in austerities and follow stern disciplines and rules while doing it.

-While many followers respect to follow the principles of Truth and Enlightenment through this six- day festivity.
-They prefer to choose being silent and calm for these days, others involve themselves in the rituals and traditional ceremonies.
+While many followers respect to follow the principles of Truth and Enlightenment through this six-day festivity.
+They prefer to choose to be silent and calm for these days, others involve themselves in the rituals and traditional ceremonies.
 Those who worship him by real devotion and dedication, Lord shower his blessings on him and fulfill their wishes and desires.

 The importance of six in Muruga’s Life

-Number six plays a very important role in Skanda Sashti festivity.
-Lord Kartikeyan’s favourite is 6-number.
+Number six plays a very important role in the Skanda Sashti festivity.
+Lord Kartikeyan’s favorite is 6-number.
 This noteworthy occasion is revered for six days in South- India.
 Lord Muruga has six human characteristics (incarnations).
 He depicts the Sixth Sense of the Universe.
 The mantra recited for God has-syllables ‘Sa Ra Va Na Ba Va’.
 The number six is of great significance in Skanda Sashti.

-It is commonly revered in all Shaivites and Lord Shiva’s Temple with extra- zeal and fervour.
+It is commonly revered in all Shaivites and Lord Shiva’s Temple with extra- zeal and fervor.